pearldarkk/Windows-Kernel-Debugging/README.md

 Get the debugger's IP: open `cmd` on the debugger and type `ipconfig`, get the `IPv4 Address` value.
 Mine is `192.168.247.128`.

 From what I know, we can use different methods to setup: Through Serial Port or using network based (only available with win 8 or later).
-Using serial port is drastic slow so, if possible, please use network.
+Using serial port is drastically slow so, if possible, please use network.
 I'm writing about the network method.

 ## The debuggee
 1. Open `cmd.exe` as an Adminstrator.
 First we need to create a debugging option when we power on the system so that we can debug it.
 In the `cmd` type: